Gonikoppal

-Gonikoppal is a census town in the Kodagu district of the Indian state of Karnataka.
+Gonikoppal, also called Gonikoppa is a census town in the Kodagu district of the Indian state of Karnataka.

 Demographics

-According to 2011 census,Gonikoppal had a population of 8,306.
+According to 2011 census, Gonikoppal had a population of 8,306.
 Males constitute 52% of the population and females 48%.
 Gonikoppal has an average literacy rate of 78%, higher than the national average of 59.5%: male literacy is 83%, and female literacy is 73%.
 In Gonikoppal, 13% of the population is under 6 years of age.

 Gonikoppal is in Ponnampet taluk and is also the commercial hub of Kodagu district due to its proximity to Mysore District and the neighboring Kerala state.

-Gonikoppal is the fastest developing town in Kodagu, after Kushalnagar.
+Gonikoppal is the fastest developing town in Kodagu, after kushalnagar.